 It was a revolutionary breakthrough with just one little problem.
 If you're not already in good shape, there's a significant potential for injury.
 If you're a couch potato, you're not going to start working out with a Tabata sequence.
 But if you've been exercising four or five times a week for at least six months, you might be ready to give it a try.
 Here's how.

 - Start by making sure you can either see a clock with a second hand or a timer you can set for 4 minutes.
 You must be able to see the seconds counting off without moving your body out of proper alignment.

 - For sequences that use weights, choose one that's only about 15-25% of the weight you normally use.
 It helps to have someone who will count the reps for you because you should be able to do at least 8 reps, but no more than 15 during each 20-second set.

 - Form is critical.
 You need to be comfortable performing the exercise while maintaining perfect form.
 Practice anything new.
 Because a Tabata sequence is so grueling, it's almost inevitable your form will deteriorate somewhat during the latter sets.
 If you start out with poor form, you can easily twist, strain or pull something and injure yourself.

 - The Tabata sequence is best when applied to full-body exercises using stationary bikes, rowing machines or with running and swimming programs.
 But it's also been shown to work with strength training exercises that use large numbers of muscles like thrusters and front squats.

 If you decide to attempt a Tabata sequence, remember these final things.
-Never engage in a Tabata if you're injured, it will only aggrevate the injury.
+Never engage in a Tabata if you're injured; it will only aggravate the injury.
 Give yourself a full day to recover and only use Tabata sequences for short periods so you don't overtrain.
 Are you ready for the toughest 4-minute workout of your life?

 Call for a FREE Consultation (305) 296-3434